Trait Driven HERO

 defined a Halfling package that costs around 20 points, thus to be a halfling costs

-2 Fate Points.
+2 Trait Points.
 Gibs is defined as:

 - Halfling: 2; being a halfling is a core part of Gibs' identity, and he has